LeeHaaYeon/LeagueOfLegends_Analysis/README.md

-# GIT for League-of-Lengends Analysis
+# Git for League-of-Lengends Analysis
+## Overview
+* Get information of previous game using LoL APIs